Researchers put 20 people in a lab, fed them tasty meals that they enjoyed, and encouraged them to eat until they were satisfied.

 First, we shouldn’t blame or shame individuals (including ourselves) for being overweight.
 For the first time ever, the world is now seeing significant numbers of obese children, as well as adolescents with type 2 diabetes.
 Something in our food/cultural/physical environment is making this happen.

 Anyway, there is abundant evidence that shame does NOT lead to positive changes in health: quite the opposite.
-When I was overweight, even well-meaning “reminders” from others just brought up feelings of helplessness, and since food was a stress-management strategy for me at the time, I was even more likely to turn to a bag of jalapeño pretzel bits for comfort.
+When I was overweight, even well-meaning “reminders” from others just brought up feelings of helplessness, and since food was a stress-management strategy for me at the time, I was even more likely to turn to a bag of jalapeño pretzel bits 🥺

 The modern environment is not designed to promote our highest level of well-being.
 Snack foods and social media are both literally engineered to be “cravable.”
 And our workplaces and neighborhoods are designed around chairs and cars, not natural movement.

-Hmm, that sounds a bit complicated.
-But I’ve found with myself and others that discovering the right formula — regular physical activity you truly enjoy, natural foods you love, physical/emotional/mental self-care, and the social support you need — brings freedom and joy, as well as health benefits.
+I’ve found with myself and others that discovering the right formula — regular physical activity you truly enjoy, natural foods you love, physical/emotional/mental self-care, and the social support you need — brings freedom and joy, as well as health benefits.
 Certainly not deprivation and drudgery, which is how so many people think about “diet” and “exercise.”